mk-fg/games/factorio/Will-o-the-Wisps_updated/README.md

 - UV will kill wisps without retaliation or replication.
 Overlapping lamps will amplify effects.
 - Wisps appear in forests after dark (in a day or few), drawn out by nearby pollution and player activity.
 - Wisp detectors range can be set by R signal, see ingame description for more info.
-- Lantern will-o-wisps last a long time, but you can always shoot them down (C key) if they're a bother.
+- Lantern will-o-wisps last a long time, but can always be put down (C key) if they're a bother.
 - Mod only tracks surface darkness changes, not time, so mods that change day/night cycle should be compatible.
+- There are mod options to control where, which and how many will-o'-the-wisps can be seen on the map.
+- See [forum thread](https://forums.factorio.com/viewtopic.php?f=190&t=60876&p=366660#p366660) for more technical info and debug commands.

 ## Changes from the original mod